2025 - Weeknote 40

 2025 - Weeknote 33

 Having a week and a half off work typically means consuming content and letting my mind wander.
 This week was no different and you’ll be able to notice from my usual weekly stats that I have certainly consumed more than my usual numbers.
 It was also been a week of odd jobs that let my mind wander and for ideas for form.
-I can image that the first few days back to work next week will involve turning all my scribles in my note app and on random bits of paper into actions and more interesting content. ...
+I can image that the first few days back to work next week will involve turning all my scribbles in my note app and on random bits of paper into actions and more interesting content. ...

 August 15, 2025 · 2 min · liamjbennett